asantos00/website/content/blog/deno/creating-a-deno-plugin.md

 Rust: Hello from rust.
 ```

+## Breaking it down

+Lets break down this hello world:

-- We are loading the plugin in Deno by calling `Deno.openPlugin` with the path for the compiled Rust artifact.
+- We start by loading the plugin in Deno by calling `Deno.openPlugin` with the path for the compiled Rust artifact.

 ```js
 const rustPluginId = Deno.openPlugin(`./rust-plugin/${rustLibFilename}`);